Gender Equality Network -What it takes to have more women on boards

 - Ming Long, Non-Executive Director, Chartered Accountants Australia and New Zealand

-- Louise Petschler, General Manager, Advocacy, Australian Institute of Company Directors.
+- Louise Petschler, General Manager, Advocacy, Australian Institute of Company Directors and

 The Gender Equality Network, proudly sponsored by Clayton Utz, is free and open exclusively to DCA members and is designed to explore leading practice on gender equality and to assist members in their preparations to meet reporting requirements on gender.